-The nearest town is Caibarien at about 1-hour driving, but there isn’t much to see there.
+The nearest town is Caibarien, about a 1-hour drive, but there isn’t much to see there.
 However, if you happen to visit Cayo Santa Maria between December 16 and Christmas, you can’t miss Las Parrandas de Remedios.
 Las Parrandas is a carnival-like festival that happens every year in Remedios, a small town that is about 1hr and 20 minutes from Cayo Santa Maria.

-The city of Santa Clara is a little bit more than 2 hours from Cayo Santa Maria, but it’s totally worth visiting.
+The city of Santa Clara is slightly more than 2 hours from Cayo Santa Maria, but it’s worth visiting.

 #4.
 Playa Pilar – Cayo Coco

 Playa Pilar is also commonly known as Cayo Guillermo.
 It is a laid-back island west of Cayo Coco that has primarily stayed unaffected by the hustle and bustle in most other busy Cuban holiday resorts.
-If you would like to visit a sleepy and quieter beach, try this one.
+Try this one if you would like to visit a sleepy and quieter beach.

 Playa Pilar is also famously known as the setting for Ernest Hemingway’s last novel, Islands in the Stream.